-Robert Winkler is a photographer, naturalist, writer, and editor living in the Shepaug-Bantam River Valley of Washington, CT, a small town in the Litchfield Hills.
+Robert Winkler is an author and editor, a photographer, and a naturalist living in the Shepaug-Bantam River Valley of Washington, CT, a small town in the Litchfield Hills.
 Raised in Queens, NY, he settled in Connecticut after attending Clark University.

 He began his career writing training films and videos for the military and businesses, while contributing photography articles and nature essays to The New York Times and others.
 For Travel & Leisure magazine, he was The Traveling Photographer columnist.

 With over 40 years of field experience as a naturalist, Winkler has been a consulting writer for International Masters (a publisher of wildlife natural histories), and he contributed to Connecticut ornithology with his Checklist: Birds of Sherwood Island State Park.